General Overview

 SHANGRI LA?

-When you do visit Bhutan, you will become one of the few who have experienced the charm and magic of one of the world's most mysterious countries – the 'last Shangri La' – and you'll be playing your part in this medieval kingdom's efforts to join the modern world, while faithfully maintaining its diverse and significant cultural uniqueness.
+When you do visit Bhutan, you will become one of the few who has experienced the charm and magic of one of the world's most mysterious countries – the 'last Shangri La' – and you'll be playing your part in this medieval kingdom's efforts to join the modern world, while faithfully maintaining its diverse and significant cultural uniqueness.

-LOW VOLUME, HIGH VALUE TOURISM
+LOW VOLUME, HIGH-VALUE TOURISM

-Tourism in Bhutan is unique and the Bhutanese pride themselves on a sustainable, eco-friendly approach in line with the country's popular philosophy of Gross National Happiness.
-Firstly, to bust a myth: there is no limit to the number of tourists.
+Tourism in Bhutan is unique and the Bhutanese pride themselves on a sustainable.
+An eco-friendly approach in line with the country's popular philosophy of Gross National Happiness.
+Firstly, to bust a myth: there is no limit to a number of tourists.
 Visitors famously have to pay a minimum tariff of US$200 per day (rising to US$250 in 2012), making it appear as one of the world's most expensive countries to visit.
-However, this fee is all-inclusive – accommodation, food, transport and an official guide are all provided.
-Not only that, but your local guide will reveal the country's amazing landscape and Buddhist heritage, and will also introduce you to the everyday charms of the Bhutanese.
-You don't have to travel in a large group and you can arrange your own tailor made itinerary.
-You won't find in Bhutan is crowded backpacker or independent travelers.